2026 emRIC Gathering

 April 30: Clinical Lab Skills Day and New EMS Conference Day

 EMS Conference Day: Conference style and hands on skills day geared towards EMT/EMS/Paramedics.
-Details and more information to be available soon!
+View the Agenda>

-CE will be provided for both different types gatherings on this day.
+CE will be provided for both gatherings on this day.

 Presentations